Code-Institute-Submissions/Sajalol-Project1/README.md

 - Had issues with icons not appearing where I`d like them to be
 - Main picture on home-page didnt work when deploying the site
-- Bugs with icons appearing strange places on mobile devices.
+- Bugs with icons appearing strange places on mobile devices and some laptop sizes.

 ## Validator Testing